 The methodology followed for the FAOA survey is well documented in the February 2018 Report.
 As such, it is not reproduced in this memorandum report.
 For the Audit, TOU extended the FAOA survey measurement period to five-minute intervals, with discrete measurement readings collected every ten seconds (i.e. 30 'sniffs' per measurement location point).
 The product of this measurement methodology is an intensity frequency pie graph.
-The odour impact criterion (i.e. the threshold that would be considered as increasing the likelihood in odour annoyance at downwind receptors) is set to an odour intensity of greater than 2 (Weak) and at a frequency of 10% per measurement cycle per location.
+The odour impact criterion (i.e. the threshold that would be considered as increasing the likelihood of odour annoyance at downwind receptors) is set to an odour intensity of greater than 2 (Weak) and at a frequency of 10% per measurement cycle per location.
 This criterion is considered suitable given the industrial context of the BTT Facility.
-This detail is outlined in the FAOA map plot in Section 4 - Figure 4.
+This detail is outlined in the FAOA map plot in Figure 5 of Section 4.5.